gloryodeyemi/Beauty_Purchase_Analysis/README.md

 A Tableau interactive dashboard was created to explore and communicate the insights derived from the data.
 It includes:
   * Overview Dashboard: Annual trends, spending summaries, top products, stores & brands, and top 10 recent purchases.
   * Product Dashboard: Product analysis and detailed table of all purchased items with filters/sort.
-  * Brand Dashboard: Brand analysis detailed table of all brands with filters/sort.
+  * Brand Dashboard: Brand analysis and detailed table of all brands with filters/sort.
   * Dashboard Documentation: Reference material on navigating and using the dashboard.

 > **🔗 View the Dashboard on [Tableau Public](https://public.tableau.com/views/BeautyProductsPurchaseDashboard/SummaryDashboard)**